isaaclyman/ttrpg-guide/README.md

 This is a guide to tabletop *systems*, not games.
 Granted, there's significant diversity within some systems, especially loosely-defined ones like PbtA.
 But in my opinion, it's still useful information to group PbtA games together, and doing so helps keep the project manageable.

+#### (TRAIT) is subjective.
+It depends on the GM.

+_Everything_ depends on the GM.
+If I included house rules and homebrew, every cell in the table would just say "it depends."
+I think we can all agree that's not useful.

 ## Contributing

 To expand or edit the list of RPGs, [file an issue](https://github.com/isaaclyman/ttrpg-guide/issues/new/choose) or make a pull request to data.json.